psifidotos/workflow-project/README.md

 Differences To Default KDe Workflow
 ===================================
--  WorkAreas use Virtual Desktops, in order to be consistent between them, Virtual Desktops are always that big as the maximum WorkAreas present from Activities.
+-  Workareas use Virtual Desktops, in order to be consistent between them, Virtual Desktops are always that big as the maximum Workareas present from Activities.
-   NOTICE: You can not add a Virtual Desktop when WorkAreas are running.
+   NOTICE: You can not add a Virtual Desktop when Workareas are running.
 You can add the Workarea needed and Virtual Desktops will be updated.

 Installation